 |Patriot Accounting Software||$15 per month||Basic accounting functionality.
 Integrates easily with Patriot Payroll.||Simple pricing structure.
 Very easy to use.
 Ideal for small businesses.
 Excellent customer reviews.|

 Zoho Books Comparison With Other Platforms

-When you are trying to understand any given software, it’s always best to contrast it with others.
-When you do this, you’ll have a better idea of where it stands out and where it falls down.
-It’s also worth bearing in mind that it is not a strict apples-to-apples comparison.
+When you try to understand any given software, it’s always best to compare it with others, as you get a better idea of where it stands out and where it falls short.
+It’s also worth noting that it is not a strict apples-to-apples comparison.

 It is the one thing that holds it back as a premium all-in-one accounting solution.
 With this in mind, the following table will give a broad comparison between the top names in online accounting.

 |Vendor||Price||Ease of Use||Dashboard||Integrations||Functionality||Customer Service|

 Zoho’s add-on feature is a unique and novel addition.
 You can add an additional user for $2 a month which is very helpful and was a common complaint before it was introduced.
 Zoho Books also offers an auto-scan option, and you’ll have to pay $15 per 25 auto-scans.
 You can send invoices and estimates by mail directly through Zoho Books if you purchase snail mail credits.
 The cost is $2/credit; one credit is needed for US mail, two credits for international mail.

 In terms of integrations, Zoho Books is simply unparalleled (except for the payroll integrations, of course).
 You can easily connect Zoho books with all the other Zoho products, and do pretty much anything you can think of.
 I am a huge supporter of the Zoho suite of products that all work in unison, bringing you an all-encompassing user experience.
 Here is the list of the Zoho suite of apps:

 - Zoho CRM